Florida Gators baseball: History

-The modern University of Florida was created in 1905 when the Florida Legislature passed the Buckman Act, and thereby consolidated the university's four predecessor institutions into the new "University of the State of Florida."
-The university fielded its first varsity baseball team, and enjoyed its first winning baseball season, in 1912.
+The modern University of Florida was created in 1905 when the Florida Legislature passed the Buckman Act to consolidate the university's four predecessor institutions into the new "University of the State of Florida."
+The school fielded a club-level baseball team when its campus opened in Gainesville for the 1906-07 school year, with the squad playing most of its home games at a downtown municipal park.
+When the university opened on-campus University Athletic Field during the spring term of 1911, Florida's baseball team became a varsity intercollegiate program and were the first UF squad to use the facility.

-During most of Florida baseball's early existence, the new university's athletic association suffered from a lack of financial resources, and few of the head baseball coaches were full-time baseball coaches.
-William G. Kline was also the athletic director, head football coach, and head basketball coach; James L. White was Florida's athletic director and head basketball coach; Brady Cowell, Ben Clemons and Lewie Hardage were assistant football coaches; and Sam McAllister was the head basketball coach and an assistant football coach.
-A notable exception was Lance Richbourg, who was a Florida alumnus and a Major League Baseball outfielder for the Boston Braves and others, and led the Gators to an impressive 39–21 overall record (a .650 winning percentage) in 1922, 1923 and 1926.
-McAllister was the Gators' last pre-World War II coach, and he returned from military service to lead the Gators baseball team again in 1946 and 1947.
+During most of Florida baseball's early existence, the athletic department suffered from a lack of financial resources, and few of the head baseball coaches held the position full-time.
+A notable exception was Lance Richbourg, who was a Florida alumnus and a Major League Baseball outfielder for the Boston Braves and others, and who led the Gators to a 39–21 overall record (a .650 winning percentage) in 1922, 1923 and 1926.
+But most UF baseball coaches worked in multiple sports at the school, including William G. Kline (athletic director, head football coach, and head basketball coach), James L. White (athletic director and head basketball coach), Brady Cowell (head basketball and assistant football coach), Ben Clemons, Lewie Hardage, and Sam McAllister (basketball and football coaches).

+McAllister was the Gators' last pre-World War II coach, and after the program resumed from a wartime hiatus and he was discharged from military service, he returned to coach the team again in 1946 and 1947.

 Fuller era: (1948–1975)

+The modern era for Florida baseball program began in 1948 with two key events.
+For one, the team moved from their primitive original home ballpark at University Athletic Field / Fleming Field to a more modern facility at Perry Field.
+For another Dave Fuller became the head baseball coach.